The best treadmill 2025: The best running machine for every fitness level

 Reasons to avoid

 If you’re after a great value and budget-friendly treadmill with all the basics, the ProForm 900 is a solid choice.
-It comes with a small color 7” touchscreen, 2-speed fan to keep you cool, and quiet but powerful motor, which makes for a smooth transition between the extensive -3% to 12% incline range.
+It comes with a small color 7” touchscreen, a 2-speed fan to keep you cool, and a quiet but powerful motor, which makes for a smooth transition between the extensive -3% to 12% incline range.

 This is where this treadmill comes into its own – if you’re a fan of interval training and hill climbs you’re going to love this machine.
-With such a high incline you can almost use the ProForm 900 like a Stairmaster, walking briskly to work your quads, glutes and hamstrings.
+With such a high incline you can almost use the ProForm 900 like a Stairmaster, walking briskly to work your quads, glutes, and hamstrings.

-ProForm works with the iFit for its virtual classes, and this app is bursting with amazing live and on-demand workouts and challenges to try (subscription needed).
+ProForm works with iFit for its virtual classes, and this app is bursting with amazing live and on-demand workouts and challenges to try (subscription needed).
 While the ProForm has a standard belt size (55” x 20”), taller people – anyone over 6ft 2 – might prefer a longer tread to really get into their natural stride.
-And the lack of USB charger is an oversight given how glued we all are to our devices these days.
+The lack of a USB charger is an oversight given how glued we all are to our devices these days.
 But for the price and design, this is an impressive treadmill that will suit runners of all abilities.

 View our full ProForm Premier 900 review